lgbt-foundation/whitepaper/pinkpaper.md

 ## Appendix A: Generic Micro-economic model

 We want to create a microeconomic template for launch partners of the LGBT Token.
 This template should encourage particular types of behavior and contribute to a sustainable model of LGBT Token use by partners.
+The model is provided for illustrative purposes only and may be subject to change as the project further develops.

-The launch partners of the LGBT Token will offer a wide variety of services and we provide a model for a generic network-based service.
-The proposed design is as modular as possible to accommodate launch partners adopting partial models where certain features are not relevant to them.
+The launch partners of the LGBT Token may offer a wide variety of different services, in each case at their discretion.
+We simply outline a proposed model for a generic network-based service, without considering the specific objective or services that the launch partner provides.
+Despite this, the proposed design is proposed to be as modular as possible to accommodate launch partners adopting partial models where certain features are not relevant to them.
+The below is not advice.
+Each launch partner must need to consider their own circumstances, objectives and needs, as well as their local regulatory requirements, and obtain its own professional advice.

 Actors:

  * **Service Provider:** Provides services to Users in a network model.
 Two types of primary services may be offered:
-   * Direct User Services: These are services directly provided to the User in exchange for currency.
+   * Direct User Services: These are services directly provided to the User in exchange for payment.
    * Network Services: These are services provided to facilitate network interactions.
  * **Third-party Service:** Interacts with the network (through Network Services) to provide additional services or to engage with Users.
-Two types of Third-party Services:
+Types of Third-party Services:
-   * Content Creator: Creates content within network for Users to consume and wants both **discovery** and **incentive** for the content produced.
+   * Content Creator: Creates content within network for Users to consume and seeks both **discovery** and **incentive** for the content produced.
    * External Organization: Wants to engage Users to provide additional services through the network and requires **discovery** on the network.
-   * Advertisers: Want to Users to **discover** their services by viewing media describing them.
+   * Advertisers: Want to Users to **discover** their services by viewing media describing the advertiser.
  * **User:** Engages on the network, consumes (Direct User) services and content of Service Providers and Third-party Services.
 Users require an incentive to participate in the network and its economy.